Transaxillary Breast Implants

 Achieving breast symmetry with the armpit incision procedure can also be a greater challenge, so it’s wise to choose a qualified, experienced Plastic Surgeon who has performed many of these procedures and is an expert at Armpit Incision insertion methods.

 Sometimes the inframammary incision method will be your best option for breast augmentation surgery, such as IF you have very noticeable asymmetry or other reasons why a transaxillary method is not suitable for your condition.

-Explore your Asian Breast Augmentation and Armpit Incision Options with Dr Richard Sackelariou, Melbourne’s Expert Plastic Surgeon with consulting rooms in Double Bay.
+Explore your Asian Breast Augmentation and Armpit Incision Options with Dr Richard Sackelariou, highly experienced Plastic Surgeon with consulting rooms in Double Bay.

-Dr Richard Sackelariou is a FRACS qualified Specialist Plastic Surgeon with offices in Melbourne.
+Dr Richard Sackelariou is a FRACS qualified Specialist Plastic Surgeon with offices in Melbourne and Sydney.
 He is highly respected by peers and patients for his expertise in breast surgery, body contouring, facial rejuvenation and cosmetic injections.